If you can get to Walt Disney World easily – and perhaps you already go frequently – do you really need to visit Disneyland?

 Worth seeing once, we assumed.

-I could have listed so many more things that stood out – Mickey’s Soundsational Parade, Musical Chairs with Alice and the Mad Hatter (hands down one of our best memories), the difference in character interaction, the Animation Building… I could go on and on.
-You’ll just have to take my word for it, though, it’s worth a trip to the other coast.
+I could have listed so many more things that stood out – Mickey’s Soundsational Parade, Musical Chairs with Alice and the Mad Hatter (hands down one of our best memories), the Animation Building, Marvel character meet and greets… I could go on and on.
+You’ll just have to take my word for it, though, that it’s worth a trip to the other coast.
 It may be like comparing apples to oranges, sure… but I for one enjoy both.
 And, hello?
 You’re relatively close to the Pacific Ocean.
 And In-n-Out burger.

 Must refrain from booking plane tickets……